Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/getting-started.md

 ## FAQs

-If you face any difficulties with installation, or has any question on usage of this template like changing colors, fonts, branding etc..
-Treat yourself by visiting [FAQs](/faq/) section.
+If you face any difficulties with installation, or has any question on usage of this template like changing colors, fonts, branding etc., then treat yourself by visiting [FAQs](/faq/) section.
 You are most likely to find your answer there.

 ## Search Docs